jankampherbeek/EnigmaSuite/Enigma/Typora/programmers-manual/Programmers-Manual.md

 * **Test**: All unit tests.

 #### WPF for the frontend
 The frontend uses WPF and XAML.
 I also considered Avalonia, which supports multiple environments and improves the XAML syntax.
 But Avalonia does not support as many NuGet packages as plain WPF does.
-The material design package is not supported which was a no-go for me.
+It does not support the material design package which was a no-go for me.

 #### Frontend specifics
 The frontend uses the MVVM pattern.
-Navigation between views is realised by messaging.
+Messaging is used to realize navigation between views in the frontend.
 The look-and-feel is loosely based on Material Design.

 #### Separation of frontend and backend
-The frontend and backend are clearly separated.
+The separation between the frontend and backend is very strict.
 All functionality from the backend is accessible via a set of API's.

 #### Based on dependency injection
 The backend is fully based on dependency injection.
 The frontend uses some DI, but not consistently.
-The creation and termination of views is handled by separate classes that react on messages received.
+Separate classes that react on messages received handle the creation and termination of views.

 #### Unit testing
 I use NUnit for unit testing.
 I believe testing is very important though I am not religious about Test Driven Development.
-Enigma does not yet support integration testing but I want to add that in a future release.
+Enigma does not yet support integration tests but I want to add that in a future release.